 Blade Length: 10.5 inches | Handle Material: Santoprene and polypropylene | Blade Material: High-carbon steel

 Best Electric: Hamilton Beach Electric Knife

-What We Like: Affordable, comes with a storage case
+What We Love: Affordable, comes with a storage case

 Most widely used for carving roasts, an electric knife can also be a valuable tool for bread, cheeses, and vegetables.
 The Hamilton Beach Electric Knife features a plastic handle designed for comfort, 10-inch stainless steel blades, and a convenient carrying case for storage.